mgrubinv/fitness/README.md

 I have run this application and all previous projects of this course on a `conda` environment on a `win-64` system.
 The full specifications of the environment can be found in the `requirements.txt` file.

-The project's main directory `capstone` contains the Django project `fitness` with a single app called `workout`.
+The project's main directory `fitness` contains the Django project `fitness` with a single app called `workout`.

 The project can be started from the terminal in the main directory with `python manage.py runserver`.

 The sqlite3 database `db.sqlite3` has been pre-filled with example data for a few customers and trainers.
-This can be accessed with following example user profile login details.

-Example customer profile:
-Username: sue
-Password: sue12345

-Example trainer profile:
-Username: paul
-Password: paul12345

 Additionally you will be able to create new customers or trainers and add workout details directly.

 ## Limitations